Atsuko Okatsuka’s Birthday Album Recording

 Okatsuka was recently named a Comedian to Watch by Vulture and TimeOut LA, with her live hit show “Let’s Go, Atsuko!
 A (Woke) Japanese Game Show, currently in development with National Lampoon.

 Must be 18+.
 No late entry.
 Admission: $5 in advance, $10 at the door (subject to availability).
-Go to www.eventbrite.com.
+For tickets, click here.

 Located at the historic Hayworth Theatre, Dynasty Typewriter is L.A.’s home for highly curated comedy, variety, theater and live events.